 This game is perfect for large or small groups.
 You only need a marker for every participant and a paper plate.

 Your guests will place the plate on their head and try to draw what you call out to them.
-Whomever has the best picture, wins.
+Whoever has the best picture, wins.

 22. The Left Right Game

-This is a fun game for the whole family to play.
+This is a fun Christmas party game for the whole family to play.
 You can print off the story and read it aloud.
 When the story says left, you pass the gift left.

 When the story says, right, you must pass the gift right.
 Whatever gift you end up with at the end of the story is yours.